If you’re pregnant, nursing, or expecting to be, you might be wondering if Keto is healthy for these pivotal periods. Is Keto safe for pregnancy?

 Blood sugar control

-About 1 in 6 women suffer high blood sugar levels during pregnancy.[*] This is called gestational diabetes.
+About 1 in 6 births were impacted by women suffering high blood sugar levels during pregnancy.[*] High blood sugar triggered by pregnancy is called gestational diabetes.

 By limiting carbs, Keto restricts the foods that spike blood sugar the most.
 And the Keto diet, it’s been shown, can be an effective treatment for a similar metabolic disorder called type 2 diabetes.[*]